Discffusion: Discriminative Diffusion Models as Few-shot Vision and Language Learners: Experiments

 \subsection{Baselines}

-In order to provide a comprehensive evaluation of our Discriminative Stable Diffusion method, we establish two baselines for comparison. \begin{itemize} \item Fine-tuning~\citep{clip}: The first baseline involves fine-tuning the CLIP model, with the last linear head being the only component subject to tuning. \item Prompt learning: The second baseline is based on the prompt learning strategy applied to CLIP, incorporating learnable prompts to the textual inputs that are conditioned on individual input images, as described in ~\cite{cocoop}. \end{itemize}
+In order to provide a comprehensive evaluation of our Discriminative Stable Diffusion method, we establish two baselines for comparison under the few-shot setting. \begin{itemize} \item Fine-tuning~\citep{clip}: The first baseline involves fine-tuning the CLIP model, with the last layer being the only component subject to tuning. \item Prompt learning: The second baseline is based on the prompt learning strategy applied to CLIP, incorporating learnable prompts to the textual inputs that are conditioned on individual input images, as described in ~\citep{cocoop}. \end{itemize}